Wolfyxon/godot-BetterEditorPlugin/README.md

 # ...
 ```
+### Plugin makers, please read!
+If you are sharing your plugin made with this class, please avoid shipping this class inside the plugin folder or this will cause problems when there's multiple plugins containing it, consider prompting users to download it separately.
+If you still want to ship it inside your plugin, rename this class to example: `BetterEditorPluginForMyCoolPluginName`.
+Class name is next to the `class_name` statement in the **BetterEditorPlugin.gd** file.

 ## Features
 Please note that more features will appear over time.
 - manipulating items in the FileSystem dock